ccitt/cmdd/README.md

 # cmdd
-Generate specifies the html format data dictionary for the mysql database.
+Generate to specify the HTML format data dictionary for the MySQL database.

 ## What's in a name?
 cmdd is an abbreviation for Create MySQL Data Dictionary.